 I start the bracelet on the opposite side of the open link, so it is on the last closed link.
-I push mini band half way through the so there is a loop on both sides of the band.
+I push mini band halfway through them so there is a loop on both sides of the band.

 Another band through the two loops of the previous mini band.